Complete List Of Current Premier League Managers (2025)

 The 2022-2023 season has been another great season for his team, most especially in the European competition as they eye UCL glory after crushing Real Madrid in the semi-final stage.

-3. Mikel Arteta
+2. Mikel Arteta – Arsenal

 mikel arteta